xunker/multi_zip/README.md

 ## Notes

-#### No `#close` method?
+#### No `#save` method?

+You'll notice that there is no `#save` method.
+All changes are made to the archive when a given method if called.
+If there are errors writing to an archive, an exception is raised immediately.

+#### backend archive objects are not kept open between method calls

+The underlying archive object from a backend are not kept open open in memory unless they are currently being accessed.

+That means when you call a method like `#read_member` the archive is opened, the file is read and the archive is closed.
+If you do that method twice, that cycle happens two times.

+While this is inefficient and may be slow for large archives, the benefits are a simplified interface and helps normalize memory usage.

+This behaviour is likely to change in future versions; see the below section that talks about the `#close` method for more information.

+#### `#close` method is currently a non-op

-You'll notice that there is no `#close` method.
-All instance methods will open the archive, perform the operation and then close it.
-The archive is not opened or accessed until a method it called in the instance, and the archive is not kept open between method calls.
+You'll notice that there is a `#close` method, but you may not no that is doesn't yet do anything since the underlying archive is not kept open between method calls.

+However, you should still use `#close` where appropriate since this behaviour is likely to change in the future.

 #### Support for other Rubies